Senators urge emergency protections for wolves in US West

 Federal officials said in response that temporary protections can’t be enacted through the legal petitions they received from the groups.
 However, the Endangered Species Act gives Haaland authority to do so if she determines there’s a significant threat to a species.

-“Emergency listing remains on the table if the Service sees circumstances that develop that would lead us to apply that authority,” Fish and Wildlife Service public affairs chief Karen Armstrong said in an email.
+“Emergency listing remains on the table, if the Service sees circumstances develop that would lead us to apply that authority,” Fish and Wildlife Service public affairs chief Karen Armstrong said in an email.

 Thirty-six wolves have been killed in Montana since the current hunting and trapping season opened last month, according to state harvest data.
 While it’s still early in the season, that’s not out of line with past years, said Montana Fish, Wildlife and Parks spokesman Greg Lemon.